chadyuktech/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my page

-I'm glad you are here.
-I plan to talk about ...
+This page is a test of Jekyll project.

+Thank you for visiting